sntruong12/travis-scott-tetris/README.md

 2. Another challenge I faced was how to map the board.
 After looking through a handful of tutorials, I decided to make the board an array of 20 arrays which was for each row for the board.
 Each row contained 10 elements which represented the columns.

+3. Another challenge is how to prevent the pieces from going beyond the left and right walls in addition to the bottom row.
+Based on the grid that we have set up, anything beyond the left wall would have an X value of less than 0.
+Anything beyond the right wall would have an X value equal to or greater than 30 SQ units (300px).
+We are able to combine the value of the X/Y value plus the current tetromino piece's array value X/Y value plus 1 unit in the direction the piece is moving.
+We compare the sum above to 0 for the left wall, to 10 for the right wall, and to 20 for the bottom wall.